swcarpentry/git-novice/episodes/03-create.md

 Along with tracking information about cases (the project we have already created), Dracula would also like to track information about **interventions**.
-Despite Wolfman's concerns, Dracula plans to create a `interventions` project inside his `cases` project and initialize Git.
+Despite Wolfman's concerns, Dracula creates a `interventions` project inside his `cases` project and initialize Git.
 Dracula uses a sequence of commands __in the Rstudio Console__:

 ```r
 usethis::create_project(path = "interventions")